Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Results

-We extend the comparison between $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$ to multiple positions in Fig.~\ref{fig_1D}.
-Figures~\ref{fig_Fth1D}(a) and (b) show the corresponding spatial distributions of $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$.
-The threshold values were extracted from the fluence dependence of $A_{\rm SC}$ at $T = 10$~K, and of $A_{\rm PG}$ at $T = 50$~K, using the same time-domain analysis as described above.
-The error bars represent the standard errors arising from the nonlinear fit using the finite-penetration-depth excitation model~\citep{kusar2008,naseska2018}.
-For a reference, the spatial variation in the steady-state reflectivity is also shown in Fig.~\ref{fig_Fth1D}(c) with a magnified view shown in the inset.
-Figures~\ref{fig_Fth1D}(a) and (b) exhibit distinct spatial features that are uncorrelated with the reflectivity (absorption) but closely resemble each other.
-These patterns are consistent with the spatial distributions observed in 1D (Fig.~\ref{fig_1D}) and 2D (Figs.~\ref{fig_2D}(d) and (e)) scans.
-For example, a sharp transition near $X\sim-20\mu\mathrm{m}$ is commonly observed across all datasets.
-Although the reflectivity in Fig.~\ref{fig_Fth1D}(c) shows a weak overall trend similar to that in Figs.~\ref{fig_Fth1D}(a) and (b), such variation is much smaller in amplitude and likely reflects minor surface or optical inhomogeneity.
-The correlation between Figs.~\ref{fig_Fth1D}(a) and (b) is further supported by Fig.~\ref{fig_Fth1D}(d), where data from all positions are plotted using $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$ as the vertical and horizontal axes, respectively, revealing a nearly linear relationship.
+We extend this comparison to multiple positions along the 1D path.
+Figures~\ref{fig_Fth1D}(a) and \ref{fig_Fth1D}(b) show the corresponding spatial distributions of $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$, extracted from fluence dependences of $A_{\rm SC}$ at $T=10~\mathrm{K}$ and $A_{\rm PG}$ at $T=50~\mathrm{K}$ using the same time-domain analysis (the corresponding data are provided in Appendix~B).
+The error bars represent standard errors from the nonlinear fits.
+For reference, the spatial variation in steady-state reflectivity is shown in Fig.~\ref{fig_Fth1D}(c) (inset: magnified view).
+Figures~\ref{fig_Fth1D}(a) and \ref{fig_Fth1D}(b) exhibit distinct spatial features uncorrelated with reflectivity (absorption) but closely resembling each other, consistent with the spatial distributions in Figs.~\ref{fig_1D} and \ref{fig_2D}(d),(e).
+For example, a sharp transition near $X\sim-20~\mu$m is commonly observed.
+Although the reflectivity in Fig.~\ref{fig_Fth1D}(c) shows a weak overall trend similar to Figs.~\ref{fig_Fth1D}(a),(b), its amplitude is much smaller and likely reflects minor surface or optical inhomogeneity.
+The correlation between Figs.~\ref{fig_Fth1D}(a) and \ref{fig_Fth1D}(b) is further supported by Fig.~\ref{fig_Fth1D}(d), where data from all positions reveal a nearly linear relationship between $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$.

+For comparison, we performed the same analysis on a Eu-substituted Bi2201 sample (Eu-Bi2201, $T_{\rm c}\approx20$ K).
+In this sample, $\mathcal{F}_{\rm th}^{\rm SC}$ (Fig.~\ref{fig_Fth1DEu}(a)) decreases compared with La-Bi2201, whereas $\mathcal{F}_{\rm th}^{\rm PG}$ (Fig.~\ref{fig_Fth1DEu}(b)) increases.
+This behavior is broadly consistent with the fact that Eu substitution is known to enhance disorder in the crystal and suppress the maximum $T_{\rm c}$.
+For reference, the spatial variation in steady-state reflectivity is shown in Fig.~\ref{fig_Fth1DEu}(c).
+Furthermore, the spatial variation of $\mathcal{F}_{\rm th}^{\rm SC}$ is significantly reduced compared with that in La-Bi2201, and the correlation between $\mathcal{F}_{\rm th}^{\rm SC}$ and $\mathcal{F}_{\rm th}^{\rm PG}$ that was clearly observed in La-Bi2201 becomes less pronounced (Fig.~\ref{fig_Fth1DEu}(d)).
+These results suggest that the correlation between the SC and PG thresholds depends on the sample conditions, and is reduced in the Eu-substituted system.